 Allocation of Frequencies.
 In addition to the notification requirement mentioned above, in principle, a frequency allocation by the Federal Network Agency used to be required for the use of frequencies in our cable network.
 Due to a change of the German frequency allocation framework, the use of frequencies in our cable network is no longer subject to the German Telecommunications Act and therefore does not require a frequency allocation by the Federal Network Agency.
-This is also clarified by the recent amendment of the German Telecommunications Act.
+This is also clarified by the amendment of the German Telecommunications Act.
 Even though no frequency allocation is required for the operation of our cable network, its operation is subject to the German Electromagnetic Compatibility Act (Gesetz über die elektromagnetische Verträglichkeit von Betriebsmitteln) and a complementary ordinance (Sicherheitsfunk-Schutzverordnung).
+How, in practice, compatibility between the use of frequencies by mobile operators and us will be established, is currently being discussed.

 Rights of Way.
-Operators of public telecommunications networks that wish to use public streets, squares, bridges and public waters for the laying and operating of telecommunications lines have to apply to the Federal Network Agency in order to obtain the respective rights of way.
+Operators of public telecommunications networks that wish to use public streets, squares, bridges, public waters and railroads for the laying and operating of telecommunications lines have to apply to the Federal Network Agency in order to obtain the respective rights of way.
 In particular, the Federal Network Agency has to determine whether the applicant has demonstrated sufficient professional expertise, reliability and financial capability to operate telecommunications lines.
 Both the installation of new telecommunications lines and the modification of existing telecommunications lines also require the consent of the competent road construction and maintenance authority.
 Due to amended provisions of the German Telecommunications Act, the Federal Network Agency may require us, other operators of public telecommunications networks as well as other owners of ducts and wirings to share certain in-house infrastructure.
+In March 2013, the European Commission published a draft regulation aiming at reducing the cost of building next-generation access networks according to which every operator will be obliged to co-ordinate civil works with other operators.
+In addition, a right for every operator to use in-house infrastructure and/or nearby concentration points was proposed.
+At this point in time it seems very likely that the draft will be enacted as a directive, enabling Member States to take into account their current approaches on duct access.

 Net neutrality.
 In the amendment to the German Telecommunications Act which entered into force in May 2012, the legislature refrained from imposing any detailed net neutrality regulation.
-However, pursuant to a new section of the German Telecommunications Act, the German government is empowered to release orders to ensure net neutrality in the future after having consulted with the Bundestag and the Bundesrat.
+However, pursuant to a new section of the German